fadibashir/gs-spring-xd/README.md

 ----------------

  - About 15 minutes
- - JDK 1.6 or later, though JDK 1.7 is recommended
+ - JDK 1.6 or later

 How to complete this guide
 --------------------------